 All teams tend to form distinct personalities, with the personnel filling different roles.
 One thing that makes the team strong is stability.
 Having a person you can count on every time to go out and give their all makes the team stronger.
 Without this, a team will struggle.
 As a follower of Christ, He is the one that we can count on every time He says He will do.
 He always keeps His Word.
 Knowing this, we take the courage to face life’s challenges without fear.
 Are you finding your stability in God?

 For the sake of David Your servant, Do not turn away the face of Your anointed.

-If your sons will keep My covenant and My testimony which I will teach them, their sons also shall sit upon your throne forever.
+If your sons keep My covenant and My testimony which I will teach them, their sons also shall sit upon your throne forever.

 A wise athlete knows the benefits of keeping the team’s rules.
 The rewards of this are favor and usually increased playing time.
 By not following the team’s rules, you incur a different type of reward.
 Players that break rules can lose playing time or be kicked off of a team.
 There are rewards for being a follower of Christ.
-There are also consequences for not following Him even though we can’t get kicked off of His team.
+There are also consequences for not following Him, even though we can’t get kicked off His team.
 Is your life earning good rewards or bad rewards?

 December 12 UNITY

 Behold, how good and how pleasant it is for brothers to dwell together in unity!